tetranz/select2entity-bundle/README.md

 ##Installation##

+Note that this only works with Select2 version 3.5, not the new version 4.

 Select2 must be installed and working first.
 I hope to setup a demo site but my setup is basically [BraincraftedBootstrapBundle](http://bootstrap.braincrafted.com) with Select2 installed for Bootstrap 3.
 Once the Braincrafted bundle is working, the only files I've needed to install are:

-select2.js and select2.css from https://github.com/ivaynberg/select2

-select2-bootstrap.css, select2.png and select2-spinner.gif from https://github.com/t0m/select2-bootstrap-css/tree/bootstrap3.
+select2.js, select2.css, select2.png and select2-spinner.gif from https://github.com/select2/select2/tree/stable/3.5

+select2-bootstrap.css from https://github.com/t0m/select2-bootstrap-css/tree/bootstrap3.
 That gets it working for Bootstrap 3.

 These files live in the Resources/public/js and Resources/public/css folders of one of my bundles and then included in my main layout.html.twig file.